wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.2.1 =
+Get the post creation date when the publication date is empty Accept categories with spaces in alias

 = 1.2.0 =
 Import all media